-Poison ivy season will soon be upon us and, depending on where you live, it may already be.
-So let’s learn how to make this homemade calamine lotion recipe.
+Poison ivy season is upon us!
+So let’s learn how to make this homemade DIY calamine lotion recipe so we can help heal poison ivy naturally.

 Calamine lotion is one of those topical skin treatments that are indispensable.
 It is a known itch reliever and can help speed the healing of rashes and hives.
 While you can get it online or at most any grocery store or pharmacy, some contain preservatives and things you don’t need.
 You can make your own for a lot less!